Three is a beautiful number ...

 Wishing you all Peace, Love, & Music~~

-Very proud & thrilled to be nominated in the Pop Album Category for the 15th Annual Independent Music Awards!
+Very proud & thrilled to be nominated for Best Album in the 15th Annual Independent Music Awards!

 A little bit of news before a little bit more news.